-In Gorham, water-surface elevations of floods of the selected recurrence intervals were computed through the use of the USGS E431 step-backwater computer program (Reference 57).
-Starting water-surface elevations for the profile determination of the Presumpscot River were taken from the FIS for the City of Westbrook (Reference 37).
+In Gorham, water-surface elevations of floods of the selected recurrence intervals were computed through the use of the USGS E431 step-backwater computer program (Reference 59).
+Starting water-surface elevations for the profile determination of the Presumpscot River were taken from the FIS for the City of Westbrook (Reference 38).
 These elevations were verified by ratings developed for flow over dams.
-Starting elevations upstream of each of the four dams were determined from the stage-discharge relationships which the USGS computed.
+Starting elevations upstream of each of the four dams were determined from the stage-discharge relationships, which USGS computed.
 USGS made direct readings of the pond elevations upstream from the dams, surveyed the dams, and recorded their physical dimensions.
 Reference points were set in the forebays of the dams so the head on the dams could be computed for observed and measured flows.

 Current meter measurements were made to determine the flow of the Presumpscot River at each of the dams.
 A relationship between stages and discharges was made for each.
-These ratings were extended on the basis of the standard flow over dam formula (Francis Formula, Q = CLH 3/2) (Reference 58).
+These ratings were extended on the basis of the standard flow over dam formula (Francis Formula, Q = CLH 3/2) (Reference 60).
 The discharge is Q, C is the coefficient of discharge, L is the length of the dam perpendicular to the direction of the flow, and H is the head of the dam.

-The coefficient of discharge was determined using the tables and graphs presented in a USGS publication, which lists "C" values for various dam types (Reference 59).
+The coefficient of discharge was determined using the tables and graphs presented in a USGS publication, which lists "C" values for various dam types (Reference 61).
 The actual "C" value used in the Francis Formula to compute the flood elevation was based on both of these "C" determinations.
 Ratings were verified by historic flood elevations.

-For the streams studied by approximate methods in Gorham, the 1-percent-annual-chance flood elevations were estimated using the regional stage-frequency relationship by USGS hydrologists at the Augusta, Maine, office (Reference 24).
+For the streams studied by approximate methods in Gorham, the 1-percent-annual-chance flood elevations were estimated using the regional stage-frequency relationship by USGS hydrologists at the Augusta, Maine, office (Reference 25).
 This relationship indicates that the 1-percent-annual-chance flood is about 10 feet higher than the stream elevation mapped on USGS topographic maps.

-In Gray, water-surface elevations for the selected recurrence intervals were computed by the TR-20 model for Little Sebago Lake and Crystal Lake (Town of Gray), and by the SCS WSP-2 computer program for each of the streams studied in detail (References 54 and 55).
+In Gray, water-surface elevations for the selected recurrence intervals were computed by the TR-20 model for Little Sebago Lake and Crystal Lake (Town of Gray), and by the USDA NRCS WSP-2 computer program for each of the streams studied in detail (References 56 and 57).

-Starting water-surface elevations for the Royal River (Upstream) in Gray were determined using a critical depth elevation at a dam immediately below Elm Street, downstream in the Town of Yarmouth.
-The Collyer Brook starting water-surface elevations were a continuation of the Royal River (Upstream) water-surface profile.
+Starting water-surface elevations for the Royal River (upstream) in Gray were determined using a critical depth elevation at a dam immediately below Elm Street, downstream in the Town of Yarmouth.
+The Collyer Brook starting water-surface elevations were a continuation of the Royal River (upstream) water-surface profile.
 The Pleasant River starting water-surface elevations were determined using critical depth taken downstream in the Town of Windham.
 The starting water-surface elevations for Eddy Brook are a continuation of the water-surface profile of Collyer Brook.
-Thayer Brook starting water-surface elevations are a continuation of the water-surface profiles of the Pleasant River; the starting elevations for Tributary A are a continuation of the water-surface profile for Thayer Brook.
+Thayer Brook starting water-surface elevations are a continuation of the water-surface profile for Thayer Brook.

-In Harrison, water-surface elevations for the selected recurrence intervals were computed by the SCS WSP-2 computer program (Reference 54).
-The water-surface profiles for the Crooked River (Town of Harrison) were continued from the FIS for Naples (Reference 17).
+In Harrison, water-surface elevations for the selected recurrence intervals were computed by the USDA NRCS WSP-2 computer program (Reference 56).
+The water-surface profiles for the Crooked River (Town of Harrison) were continued from the FIS for Naples (Reference 18).
 The water-surface elevation of Long Lake was used as the starting water-surface elevation for Crystal Lake Brook.